erikrose/nose-progressive/README.rst

 Tracebacks: Prompt, Pretty, and Practical
 -----------------------------------------

-nose typically waits until the bitter end to show error and failure tracebacks, which wastes a lot of time in large tests suites that take many minutes to complete.
+nose, like most testrunners, typically waits until the bitter end to show error and failure tracebacks, which wastes a lot of time in large tests suites that take many minutes to complete.
 We show tracebacks as soon as they occur so you can start chasing them immediately, and we format them much better:

 * Judicious use of color and other formatting makes the traceback easy to scan.
   It's especially easy to slide down the list of function names to keep your